ttafsir/eve-ng-deployment/README.md

-# Deploy EVE-NG PRO to a Digital Ocean droplet
+# Deploy EVE-NG PRO to a Ubuntu 18.04 LTS host

 Playbooks to install and configure EVE-NG PRO on Ubuntu 18.04 LTS host.
 I'm currently using this to deploy to Digital Ocean, but the playbooks are generally cloud-agnostic.